Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.Monitoring/samples/Sample1_PipelineMonitoring.md

 # Monitoring Synapse Spark Jobs

 This sample demonstrates basic operations with a core classes in this library: MonitoringClient.
 MonitoringClient is used to monitor Spark Jobs running on Azure Synapse - each method call sends a request to the service's REST API.
-The sample walks through the basics of monitoring Spark Jobs.
+The sample walks through the basics of monitoring Spark jobs.
 To get started, you'll need a connection endpoint to Azure Synapse.
 See the README for links and instructions.

 ## Create pipeline client

-To monitor Spark Jobs on Azure Synapse, you need to instantiate a `MonitoringClient`.
+To monitor Spark jobs on Azure Synapse, you need to instantiate a `MonitoringClient`.
 It requires an endpoint URL and a TokenCredential.

 ```C# Snippet:CreateMonitoringClient
 string endpoint = TestEnvironment.EndpointUrl;